Martin O’Neill has backed proposals which could see his former club Celtic and Rangers becoming part of a revamped Barclays Premier League.

 “But, if you’re asking for a personal opinion, I think Celtic and Rangers joining would enhance the Barclays Premier League and make us all strive to get better.
 That’s my view.

-“There are processes that would have to be observed obviously.
+“There are processes that would to have observed obviously.
 It was spoken about a few seasons ago and obstacles were put in the way.

 “The idea died at that time and I don’t know how strong the possibility is at the moment.
 I certainly support the idea.
 But, then again, I could be a voice in the wilderness.”